piyush97/SingAsongDingADong/readme.md

 # Sing A Song Ding A Dong

 [![Build Status](https://travis-ci.com/piyush97/SingAsongDingADong.svg?token=g3CxDf8EXQoxGMAHdh9U&branch=master)](https://travis-ci.com/piyush97/SingAsongDingADong)
 > Web App on react to create Playlist on Spotify, stream 30 seconds of the song.

+> If you don't have a spotify account, don't worry, you can use the following credentials:

+> email: spotifyreact@gmail.com

+> password: Example

 # Tech for building: